To run a Microsoft SQL Server locally on a Windows machine:

 Right-click TCP/IP and choose Enable.

-If you want to use a username and password in your connection string rather than integrated security, enable mixed authentication mode as follows:
+If you want to use a username and password in your connection URL rather than integrated security, enable mixed authentication mode as follows:

 Right-click on your database engine in the Object Explorer and click Properties.